 Pomegranate juice helps protect the blood vessels, and by reducing the thickness of the artery walls, it allows the brain to receive more oxygenated blood and protect it from clot damage and trans ischemic attacks.

 The major differences between fruit juice and wine lie in their usage.
 Though fruit juice is recommended for everyone and for all age groups, wine on the other hand isn’t.

-Also under normal circumstances, enjoying red wine in moderation can be the best bet.
+Also, under normal circumstances, enjoying red wine from a Wine Dispenser Machine can be the best bet.
 No more than 1.5 ounces daily for women and 2 for men can substantially benefit your heart and free up the cholesterol that is blocking the arterial passages.

 Mixing fruit juice with wine, in your daily diet, along with a variety of other fruits and vegetables is one of the most ideal dietary plans.
 Meeting the daily 8-9 servings of fruits and vegetables as recommended by the AHA is a guaranteed way of ensuring a healthier lifestyle.

-Though both wine and fruit juice may not be as rich in vitamins as the fruit itself, but their anti oxidising capabilities are indeed one of the best a health freak can ask for.
-From improving metabolism, to lowering blood cholesterol, moderate amounts of wine and fruit juice in daily diet can do wonders to improve your health.
+Though both wine and fruit juice may not be as rich in vitamins as the fruit itself, their anti-oxidising capabilities are indeed one of the best a health freak can ask for.
+From improving metabolism to lowering blood cholesterol, moderate amounts of wine and fruit juice in a daily diet can do wonders to improve your health.